open-make/openmakewebsite/content/blog/2023-03-10-libre-solar/index.en.md

 We didn't have the time to make it in a qualitative documentation to publish.
 {{< /expand >}}

+{{< card2 "Core team and community">}}
+The creating of more content is limited by the amount of people, time and financial resources.
+Everything is on a voluntary basis.

+With master students from electrical engineering, renewable energy systems and mechanical engineering, we mainly replicated the Libre Solar hardware and redesigned the solar box.
+I was introducing it to all the courses.
+They wrote me they were interested.

+We used a typical forum where people can add questions and threads.
+It’s very good because you see people contributing in this topic.
+This shows that different people come with different requirements.

+{{< /card2 >}}
 > Is there something else besides the time constraints?

 {{< expand "Show answer">}} Yeah, that's one of the main main components and maybe the amount